 What is Better- a Will or a Trust?
 Estate plans come in all sizes and shapes.
 One of the decisions in creating an estate plan is whether a trust should be part of your plan, as detailed in this recent article titled “Trust vs. Will: What They Share (And 6 Ways They are Different)” from Yahoo!
 Money.
 Both give control over how assets are distributed.
 However, there are differences.

 A trust is a tool for asset protection during and after life, created by an estate planning attorney.
-When the trust is created, assets are transferred into the trust, which is a legal entity.
-If it’s a revocable trust, typically you are the grantor, trustee, and beneficiary.
+When it is created, assets are transferred into the trust, which is a legal entity.
+If it’s revocable, typically you are the grantor, trustee, and beneficiary.
 There are also other roles, like the successor trustee, who is the trustee if the primary is incapacitated and the beneficiary, the person who receives the assets.
 The trustee is a fiduciary and responsible for managing the assets for the best interest of the beneficiary.

 There are many different types of trusts, but they mainly fall into two categories:

 Revocable or living trusts allow the grantor full control of the trust.
 The trust assets are outside of the probate estate.
 Revocable trusts can be changed, assets may be added, and beneficiaries can be changed.
 However, there’s no protection from creditors and no unique tax benefits.

 Irrevocable living trusts transfer assets upon death without going through probate.
 They provide stronger asset protection.
 Assets in an irrevocable trust are not accessible to creditors and, depending on how they are set up, may place assets outside of the taxable estate.